 State secondary schools have access to

-guidelines to retain and support pregnant and parenting young people in education (DOC, 422KB) and, in consultation with students, may establish coordinated links with other government and external agencies.
-In addition, state schools provide a range of health and wellbeing services at the school to support pregnant and parenting students to continue their education, including guidance officers, school-based youth health nurses and youth support coordinators.
+guidelines to retain and support pregnant and parenting young people in education and, in consultation with students, may establish coordinated links with other government and external agencies.
+In addition, state schools provide a range of student support services at the school to support pregnant and parenting students to continue their education, including guidance officers, school-based youth health nurses and youth support coordinators.

 Pregnant and parenting students have several options for continuing and completing their education.
 Schools can provide advice to students and assist them to work out which option will best suit their circumstances based on their age, school year, level of family support and availability of local services.
 Options may include adjusting the student's individual education program so that their school workload is manageable in conjunction with caring responsibilities, a partial exemption from schooling, or a flexible arrangement.